zackees/fastled-wasm/README.md

 Pre-processing is done to your source files.
 A fake Arduino.h will be inserted into your source files that will provide shims for most of the common api points.

+# Revisions

+  1.0.1 - Re-use is no longer the default, due to problems.
+  1.0.0 - Initial release.